chailam/Operating-System-in-C/README.md

 Processor scheduling aims to assign processes to be executed by the processor (or processors) to achieve certain operating system objectives such as response time, turnaround time, throughput, and processor efficiency.
 Scheduling algorithms play a crucial role in determining which process should wait and which process should proceed for execution, thereby affecting the overall system performance.

 This task focuses on implementing and simulating the performance of three different scheduling algorithms and observing their effects on system performance.
 For simplicity, these scheduling algorithms are assumed to be applied only on a uniprocessor system.

+The code is in folder `Processor Scheduling Simulation `.

 ### Task 1: First-Come-First-Served Scheduling (FCFS)
 In the first task, it implements the simplest scheduling algorithm based on the first-come-first-served (FCFS) approach.
 With FCFS, the process that first arrives in the Ready queue is the first to be allocated the processor for execution.
 This is a non-preemptive algorithm.